jvanlint/tacview2db/README.md

 ![Sample Campaign Dashboard](docs/images/campaign_dashboard.png "Sample dashboard built in Django")
 > A sample dashboard built using Django that references a DB built with tacview2db.

-## How To Use It
+## How To Use **tacview2db**
 Tacview has the ability to export its native Tacview file format into XML.
-1. Use the File menu in Tacview to export a currently viewed file as XML. (the Tacview file should preferably be from the server and not a client in the recently flown mission)
+1. Use the File menu in Tacview to export a currently viewed Tacview file as XML. (the Tacview file should preferably be from the server and not a client in the recently flown mission)
-2. Place the XML file in the same directory as tacview2db.py.
+2. Place the XML file in the same directory as ```tacview2db.py```.
 Or you can specify a path to the file when calling the command in the terminal.
 3. Run the Python script passing it the name of your xml file. (eg. ```python tacview2db.py mymission.xml```)

 Typing ```python tacview2db.py -h``` will give you some help.